ealiaaa/Automatic-Jar-Opener/README.md

 ---

-**Please look at the diagram** for a *colored!*, lightly abstracted walkthrough of the code, unless you want to remember 20 mutating global variables.
+**Please look at the mermaid diagram** for a **! colored !**, lightly abstracted walkthrough of the code, unless you want to remember 20 mutating global variables.